 I do think that age makes a difference so, like I said, when you have really young kids that’s when I think it’s most important to develop this non-verbal channel, and as they get older, I can certainly tell you with my kids we talk and work things out verbally all the time.
 My wife and I are constantly processing stuff.
 It’s just maybe because of our culture, maybe it’s not such a bad thing, but I think it can be very stressful on a child.

 PAM: I guess we should move on to the next question!

 You have a great article on your website about holding presence with negative feelings such as frustration or fear.
 Was hoping you can share by what you mean by holding presence and how we can work to develop that skill.

 It all sort of boils down to it’s something that we do.
-It begins innocently enough as something in you feels off.
-You don’t necessarily immediately put your finger on it but what we tend to do, what we’ve been trying to do, is you immediately look for something to blame for that feeling.
-If I could get mad at the weather, if I could get mad at the traffic—traffic is making me feel this way and you blame it.
+It begins innocently enough as, something in you feels off.
+You don’t necessarily immediately put your finger on it, but what we tend to do, what we’ve been trying to do, is you immediately look for something to blame for that feeling.
+If I could get mad at the weather, if I could get mad at the traffic, “Traffic is making me feel this way,” then you blame it.

-You have this feeling in you that something is wrong and that kind of turns into something is wrong with me and I need to get rid of it.
-It’s like, I don’t want to be the cause of this bad thing so I need to assign the badness somewhere else and that’s basically what we’re doing when we’re blaming.
+You have this feeling in you that something is wrong and that turns into, something is wrong with me and I need to get rid of it.
+It’s like, I don’t want to be the cause of this bad thing, so I need to assign the badness somewhere else.
+And that’s basically what we’re doing when we’re blaming.